 The comprehensive exam should be taken before the start of the fifth semester of the program.
 Most students are encouraged to take the exam during their second summer of the program.
 An alternate date during early January may also be scheduled.
+Student must schedule a day for feedback with their advisor within 10 days of taking the exam.
 Any deviation from this schedule must be approved by the Ph.D.
 Committee of the department.
-When scheduling an exam date, students should also schedule a day for exam feedback within 10 days after the exam date.
-This day for feedback should be kept open so that revisions to the exam, if necessary, can be made.